-"My Brother the Jihadist" chronicles British filmmaker Robb Leech for over a year as he sets out to understand why his step-brother has fundamentally changed his life and beliefs to become an extremist.
-Like himself, Leech's step-brother Rich Dart was an ordinary white middle-class boy from an English seaside town until he moved away.
-Then his family learned through the media that Rich had become a radical Islamist, changing his name to Salahuddin.
+"My Brother the Jihadist" chronicles British filmmaker Robb Leech's journey to understand why his stepbrother converted to an extreme brand of Islam.
+Until he moved away to London, Leech's stepbrother Richard Dart was an ordinary white middle-class boy from an English seaside town.
+Then his family learned through the media that Dart had become a radical Islamist, and had changed his name to Salahuddin al-Britani.

-Leech follows Salahuddin to demonstrations, gatherings, and into conversations with like-minded Islamists.
-Associating with jihadist fundamentalists, he believes the U.K. should be ruled by Sharia law.
+Leech follows Dart for over a year as he sets out to demonstrations and interacts with like-minded Islamists.
+As a jihadist fundamentalist, he believes the U.K. should be ruled by Sharia law.

 The film exposes Leech's attempt to reconnect with his stepbrother as he watches in vain for any lessening of Dart's hostility toward his country and fellow citizens.
 As Leech spends time with Dart, he witnesses a very particular phenomenon -- the embrace of radical Islamism by young men, many of them white.

 Click here to learn about the sequel, "My Brother the Terrorist."